Anaplan-Initiatives/mycroft/README.md

 1) Ease of composition.
 How easy is it for non-technical users to compose multi-sequence tasks?
 2) Ease of authoring?
 How easy is it for developers to contribute new triggers/operation or output types?
 3) How broad is the range of configuration and composition options provided?
+4) How useful would this be to a real user?
+Your solution will be somewhat useful to a user if it allows the user to automate something that he/she currently does manually.
+It will be even more useful if it allows the users to do something that he/she couldn't do at all today.